lmavila/HMMTutorial/README.md

 rmarkdown::render("1_BiparentalSim.Rmd")

-Files 5_Simulations.Rmd and 6_MoreSimulations.Rmd have thousands of simulations and take about 10 min to render.
+Files 5_Simulations.Rmd and 6_MoreSimulations.Rmd make thousands of simulations and take about 10 min to render.